Dasabuvir, Ombitasvir, Paritaprevir, and Ritonavirpronounced as (da sa' bue vir) (om bit' as vir) (par'' i ta' pre vir) (ri toe' na vir)

 What should I know about storage and disposal of this medication?

 Keep this medication in the carton it came in, tightly closed, and out of reach of children.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).
+Do not remove the tablets from the daily dose pack provided by the manufacturer until ready to take them.

 It is important to keep all medication out of sight and reach of children as many containers (such as weekly pill minders and those for eye drops, creams, patches, and inhalers) are not child-resistant and young children can open them easily.
 To protect young children from poisoning, always lock safety caps and immediately place the medication in a safe location – one that is up and away and out of their sight and reach. http://www.upandaway.org